 If there is no credible evidence of Bangladesh’s engaging to resolve these concerns, then the petition may well result in the suspension of some or all of Bangladesh’s GSP privileges, which would send a powerful, negative message to RMG and other buyers in America and around the world.

 I hope Bangladesh will engage seriously and constructively on the issues raised in the petition, showing progress on dealing with these concerns, so the petition can be resolved positively, without any loss of GSP privileges.

-We understand that the ILO is working with the government, you the owners and labor actors to help establish an enabling environment in which a Better Work program can be launched.
-This includes amendments to the existing labor law and ensuring fair, transparent and timely registration of legitimate unions.
+We understand that the ILO is working with the government, you the owners and labour actors to help establish an enabling environment in which a Better Work program can be launched.
+This includes amendments to the existing labour law and ensuring fair, transparent and timely registration of legitimate unions.

 I urge RMG and footwear owners and manufacturers, collectively and individually, to embrace Better Work’s efforts, and to use your influence with the government to create an enabling environment that will allow the International Labor Organization to launch a Better Work program in Bangladesh, a program that would be the largest in ILO’s history.

 I believe that enabling the establishment of a Better Work program is a critical, needed step to take the fullest advantage of the emerging opportunity to unleash the RMG and footwear sectors by taking advantage of the once in a lifetime opportunities now before Bangladesh as these industries shift from China to new locations … In my view, these industries should be coming to Bangladesh to make real our shared vision of a prosperous, middle-income Bangladesh, the Sonar Bangla of our dreams.

 As Bangladesh moves forward, as it indeed becomes the next Asian Tiger, this should not be a race to the bottom, but, as we have seen in China, a race to the top.